Written on 11/13/20

 Misconceptions about implantation

 Many women assume their bodies will produce enough progesterone to allow for implantation of an embryo.
 However, when a woman does not produce enough progesterone for long enough during the luteal phase, it makes it more difficult for an embryo to implant and thrive in the uterine wall.
-In fact, supporting progesterone production is one of the best ways how to supporting implantation!
+In fact, supporting progesterone production is one of the best ways to support implantation!

 Ways to improve chance of implantation